What is Supply Chain Finance?

 But just like one thing askew can upset a health plan or spoil a recipe, supply chains can also suffer when changes to one part, whether it be a retailer or vendor, rattle the rest.
 There are ways to offset disruptions to supply chains, and the cash flow challenges that can ensue.
 One such resource to protect businesses and their supply partners is utilizing a supply chain finance company to optimize working capital.

 With fluctuations in demand, shifts in consumer preference, new trading norms, and unprecedented events like the coronavirus pandemic, supply chains are constantly adapting to what their industry presents them with.
 This could mean extended payment terms with buyers or negotiating contracts based on what suppliers call for.
 New trends like eco-friendly production, not to mention the relocation of factories, require adjusting to a different way of doing things as well.

-Supply chain financing, also known as reverse factoring, can ease the pressure on supply chains, whether they are faced with obstacles or periods of transition, by improving cash flow for both buyers and suppliers.
+Supply chain financing, also known as reverse factoring or supplier financing, can ease the pressure on supply chains, whether they are faced with obstacles or periods of transition, by improving cash flow for both buyers and suppliers.
 This type of financing is based on receivables, payables, and inventory, and provides early funding to suppliers that is arranged by a financial intermediary.
 Under this funding program, buyers, in turn, can enjoy longer payment terms.
 The result is a greater availability of working capital for all parties along the value chain.

 This funding method can be touted too for its organized structure.
 It allows a buyer to submit payments for multiple suppliers to a single entity, creating a streamlined payment process with simplified paperwork.